sebcrist/WerkMobile/README.md

 - Database Sync – Ensure all photos are tied to the correct MRP entries

-- *Search \& Retrieval – Query and download photos by job, order, or invoice
+- *Search \& Retrieval – Query and download photos by order or other criteria

+The previse structure will be shared once the apps are publicly release on the play and apple store

 ---

+## Installation and Configuration

+1. **Head over to the Releases tab** (on the right) and use the provided installer to install the application.
+   The application will automatically run as a **Windows Service** named `WerkMobileAPIServer`.
+   Logs can be found in the **Windows Event Viewer**.

+2. **Modify the appsettings** to link the application to your table or database.
+   - The table **must be named** `TrackDoc_Mstr`.
+   - Use the provided **SQL program** to create it.
+   - *(The ability to change this may be added in a future version.)*

+---

-## Endpoint Structure
+## Defining Tables

-Will be shared once apps are publicly release on the play and apple store
+- In the **Tables** folder, you’ll find an example showing how to describe the tables that the server should interact with.
+- You can include multiple `.json` files — each one is treated as a separate category.

+---

+## How It Works

+The server saves the picture itself locally (will be added the possibility to specify the location, currently it saves it under C/MobileWerk) and saves the path (along with any relevant information from the other tables specified in the `.json` files) into `TrackDoc_Mstr`.